Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Statement of the results

-(iii) The space $\mathcal{C}_N^\infty(P)$ can be identified with the space of smooth sections of an associated Hermitian complex line bundle $L^{\otimes N}$ over $\mathbb{T}^{2n}$ (i.e., the $N^{th}$ tensor power of a line bundle $L\to \mathbb{T}^{2n}$) equipped with a covariant derivative.
-This is the point of view adopted in \cite{faure4} and most references on geometric quantization.
-We preferred to avoid this identification to simplify the presentation.
+$(iii)$ The subspace $\mathcal{C}_N^\infty(P)$ can be identified with the space of smooth sections of an associated Hermitian complex line bundle $L^{\otimes N}$ over $\mathbb{T}^{2n}$ (that is, the $N$th tensor power of a line bundle $L\to \mathbb{T}^{2n}$) equipped with a covariant derivative.
+This is the point of view adopted in \cite{faure07} and most references on geometric quantization.